dmx-systems/dmx-documentation/docs/user.rst

 Moving objects to a different Workspace
 =======================================

-As of DMX version 5.0-beta-7 it is possible to assign existing objects to a different Workspace.
+It is possible to assign existing objects to a different Workspace.
 For this, you must have write permission on both the selected object and the target Workspace.

 An example use case: You have a contact, a "Person" object, in your private Workspace that you want to share with some other user.